PruvoNet/loopback-getting-started/README.md

 $ node server/server.js
 ```

 Now we have a working server.
 You can explore the main page by opening http://localhost:3000/
 Loopback comes with a builtin User model for handling users.
 All models in loopback comes with a full REST representation out of the box.
 You can explore and interact with your models at any time by opening the Swagger explorer at http://localhost:3000/explorer

-Try and create a user by using the POSTthod on the /Users endpoint and giving the following object:
+Try and create a user by using the POST method on the /Users endpoint and giving the following object:
 ```json
 {
     "email": "your@email.com",